Waujito/youtubeUnblock/README.md

 - `--threads=<threads number>` Specifies the amount of threads you want to be running for your program.
 This defaults to **1** and shouldn't be edited for normal use.
 But if you really want multiple queue instances of youtubeUnblock, note that you should change --queue-num to --queue balance.
 For example, with 4 threads, use `--queue-balance 537:540` on iptables and `queue num 537-540` on nftables.

+- `--connbytes-limit=<pkts>` **Kernel module only!** Specify how much packets of connection should be processed by kyoutubeUnblock.
+Pass 0 if you want for each packet to be processed.
+This flag may be useful for UDP traffic since unlimited youtubeUnblock may lead to traffic flood and unexpected bans.
+Defaults to 5.
+In most cases you don't want to change it.

 - `--daemonize` Daemonizes the youtubeUnblock (forks and detaches it from the shell).
 Terminate the program with `killall youtubeUnblock`.
 If you want to track the logs of youtubeUnblock in logread or journalctl, use **--syslog** flag.

 - `--syslog` Redirects logs to the system log.
 You can read it with `journalctl` or `logread`.